iannisdezwart/ticket-to-ride-simulation/README.md

 Propmts what to do to `std::cout` and reads decisions from `std::cin`.
 Useful for debugging, or just to play the game in a very cumbersome fashion.

+### Greedy strategy

+This is a super simple strategy that just keeps all 4 destination tickets at the start of the game.
+It will then focus on the routes one by one, claiming all routes that are on the shortest path.
+When the strategy doesn't have enough train car cards to build any route, it will take two cards from the face-down draw pile.
+Rinse and repeat.

 ### More strategies...